 When I used to live in the Chicago area, there was this little tapas restaurant that my husband and I used to frequent.
-Tapas is a Spanish style of serving food where small plates, such as appetizers or snacks, are served instead of a large dinner entrée.
-We love tapas because it gives you a chance to try a bunch of different plates, without getting too full!
-One of our favorite dishes was their fried goat cheese.
-They were bite size and drizzled with honey.
-It was the perfect balance of sweet and savory and the combination of textures made them absolutely perfect.
+They served fried goat cheese fritters that were bite sized and drizzled with honey.
 Once I had these tasty morsels, I knew I had to try and make them at home.
-I have been making Fried Goat Cheese Bites for years, but have now come up with the perfect sauce to go along with it!
+I have been making fried goat cheese for years, but have now come up with the perfect sauce to go along with it!